itscarlosisaac/learning-electron/README.md

-# learning-electron
+# Learning Electron

-Learning electron API.
+Learning electron's API.

+## Notes

+To build the icons have to run this command:
+`electron-icon-maker -i 'input-file-directory' -o 'output-file-directory'` -- This will generate icons for Mac and windows.